Kilmorey Falls, Queensland: Education

 There are no schools in Kilmorey Falls.
-The nearest primary schools are Mitchell State School in neighbouring Mitchell to the south-west and Injune State School in Injune to the north-east.
-Both of these schools also provides secondary schooling to Year 10.
-There is no secondary schooling to Year 12 available nearby, the nearest being Roma State College in Roma to the south-east.
-Distance education and boarding schools would be other options.
+The nearest government primary schools are Mitchell State School in neighbouring Mitchell to the south-west and Injune State School in Injune to the north-east.
+Both of these schools also provide secondary schooling to Year 10.
+There are no schools providing education to Year 12 available nearby with the nearest government school being Roma State College in Roma to the south-east (over 100 km away).
+Distance education and boarding schools are the alternatives.